plone/plone.recipe.codeanalysis/README.rst

 **flake8-max-line-length**
     Set maximum allowed line length.
 Default is ``79``.

+**check-manifest**
+    If set to True, ``check-manifest`` will be run to check you MANIFEST.in file.
+Default is False

+**check-manifest-directory**
+    Default is ``.`` which means check the current package where you included code-analysis in buildout.

+    EXPERIMENTAL: For project buildouts where you use several source packages you may want to enter multiple directories or use ``${buildout:develop}`` to include all your development packages.

 **jshint**
     If set to True, jshint code analysis is run.
 Default is ``False``.
 Note that plone.recipe.codeanalysis requires jshint >= 1.0.